huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 # Two Of The Biggest Impediments To Life Change

-* [Emotion](Emotion%20Control.md): We're all emotional creatures.
-We're so close to everything in our own lives that it's often hard to remove emotions from our decisions.
+* [Emotion](Emotion%20Control.md): We’re all emotional creatures.
+We’re so close to everything in our own lives that it’s often hard to remove emotions from our decisions.
-* [Inaction](cultivate-a-strong-bias-towards-action.md): It's always easier to maintain the [status quo](status%20quo%20bias.md) than taking action.
-It's a constant internal battle with yourself especially when inaction appears to be less risky and painful.
-Yet, when you examine the worst-case scenario, it isn't as scary as you imagined.
+* [Inaction](cultivate-a-strong-bias-towards-action.md): It’s always easier to maintain the [status quo](status%20quo%20bias.md) than taking action.
+It’s a constant internal battle with yourself especially when inaction appears to be less risky and painful.
+Yet, when you examine the worst-case scenario, it isn’t as scary as you imagined.
 In fact, the greatest risk lies in doing nothing at all—once you embrace taking risks, they become far less intimidating than they first seem.

 ---

 # 跨越心理制約的框架

-* Don't limit your challenges.
+* Don’t limit your challenges.
 Challenge your limits.
 * Know your limits but never stop trying to exceed them.
 * The only limits in life are…
 	* the laws of physics.
 	* the ones we create for ourselves.
-* Don't cage yourself.
+* Don’t cage yourself.
 You are capable of much more than you could imagine.
 You are much more than what you perceive yourself to be.
-Don't be the one to tell yourself no.
+Don’t be the one to tell yourself no.
 * Always think big [@schwartzMagicThinkingBig1987]—when you think big and lose, you often grow more than when you think small and win.

 ---

-Your present circumstances don't determine where you can go; they merely determine where you start.
+Your present circumstances don’t determine where you can go; they merely determine where you start.

 ---